nagaeki/blog/content/posts/proxmox-ve-install-routine-and-setup-email-notification.md

 I have my own email server with [mailcow](https://mailcow.email/).
 If you use a different server / provider, your settings may vary.

+### Set email from address

+Go to Datacenter -> Options -> "Email from address".
+Enter your email from address here.

 ### Get prerequisites

 ```